Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Introduction

-In order to provide ``certificates'' on the performance and safety of the robot after \textit{Lab} training, we apply the \emph{Probably Approximately Correct (PAC)-Bayes Control} framework \citep{majumdar2021pac, farid2021task, veer2020probably} that provides bounds on the expected performance and safety when testing learned policies in unseen environments.
-The framework also naturally fits our setup as the two training stages of PAC-Bayes Control, \emph{prior} and \emph{posterior}, can correspond to the \emph{Sim} and \emph{Lab} stages.
+We also would like to provide ``certificates'' on the performance and safety of the robot after \textit{Lab} training.
+However, this can be very challenging since typically it is not possible to fully specify the environment distribution where the robot is deployed (e.g., range of wind velocities for drone navigation, or minimum distance between obstacles for home robot navigation).
+Traditional techniques that provide performance guarantees for control policies, such as from robust control \cite{zhou1998essentials, xu2002robust} and model-based reachability analysis \cite{majumdar2017funnel, singh2019robust}, typically assume an explicit description of such uncertainty affecting the system (e.g., bound on actuation noise) and/or the environment.
+To tackle the challenge, we apply the \emph{Probably Approximately Correct (PAC)-Bayes Control} framework \citep{majumdar2021pac, farid2021task, veer2020probably}, which provides lower bounds on the expected performance and safety when testing learned policies in unseen environments, while (1) not assuming explicit knowledge of the environment and (2) suited for systems with high-dimensional observations like vision.
+The framework also naturally fits our setup, as the two training stages of PAC-Bayes Control, \emph{prior} and \emph{posterior}, can be assigned to the \emph{Sim} and \emph{Lab} stages.
 As required by the PAC-Bayes setup, we train a \emph{distribution of policies} by conditioning the performance (and backup) policy on latent variables sampled from a distribution.
 After training a \emph{prior} policy distribution in \emph{Sim} stage, we fine-tune the distribution in \emph{Lab}, obtaining a \emph{posterior} policy distribution and its associated generalization guarantee.
-Other techniques that provide performance guarantees for control policies, such as from robust control \cite{zhou1998essentials, xu2002robust} and model-based reachability analysis \cite{majumdar2017funnel, singh2019robust}, typically assume an explicit description of the uncertainty affecting the system (e.g., bound on actuation noise) and/or the environment (e.g., minimum distance between obstacles), which are often unrealistic to describe with real world environments.
-They are also generally unable to provide guarantees for policies trained with rich sensing like vision.
-The PAC-Bayes Control framework circumvents these issues by leveraging generalization theory and provides a strong candidate for certifying the system in \emph{Lab-to-Real} transfer.
 While previous work in PAC-Bayes Control does not consider explicit policy architecture for safety, we now combine it with HJ reachability analysis and improve the generalization bounds for performance and safety by $40\%$ (Sec.~\ref{sec:pac_bound}).